patricia-gallardo/pleroma-setup/README.md

 Based on https://docs-develop.pleroma.social/backend/installation/otp_en/

+You will need an account on [Digital Ocean](https://www.digitalocean.com/)

+In the below there are some instances where you have to fill in your info.
+These are shown in brackets like this `<PUT YOUR TEXT HERE>` replace those with your text.

-## Create a droplet on Digital Ocean
+## Create a droplet (a VM) on Digital Ocean

 * Region (close to you)
 * Ubuntu 20.04